 Canada's tax treaties generally provide that the business profits of a non-resident corporation are not subject to Canadian tax unless the non-resident corporation carries on business in Canada through a PE situated in Canada and the business profits are attributed to that PE.
 Canada’s tax treaties may also restrict the imposition of branch tax to situations where the non-resident corporation carries on business in Canada through a PE situated in Canada and/or limit the applicable branch tax rate.
 While the wording of tax treaties varies, a PE generally is defined as:

 - a fixed place of business through which the business of the non-resident corporation is wholly or partly carried on

 - a place of management, a branch, an office, a factory, and a workshop; a mine, an oil or gas well, a quarry, or any other place of extraction of natural resources; a building site, construction, or assembly project that exists for a specified period, and

 - a dependent agent or employee who has and habitually exercises an authority to conclude contracts in the name of the non-resident corporation.

 In some circumstances, a Canadian PE may also arise where services are rendered in Canada and certain requirements (e.g. relating to the duration of the services) are met.

 The Canadian domestic definition of PE (federal and provincial/territorial) generally mirrors the above.

-The interpretation of what constitutes a PE is expected to be re-evaluated in light of the final report issued in 2015 by the Organisation for Economic Co-operation and Development (OECD) and Group of 20 (G20) on Action 7, which is focused on preventing the artificial avoidance of PE status.
+The interpretation of what constitutes a PE is expected to be re-evaluated in light of the final report issued in 2015 by the OECD and Group of 20 (G20) on Action 7, which is focused on preventing the artificial avoidance of PE status.